algorandfoundation/ARCs/ARCs/arc-draft_asa_url_templating.md

 This proposal specifies a method to provide mutability for IPFS hosted content-ids.
 The intention is that FUTURE ARCs could define additional template substitutions, but this is not meant to be a kitchen sink of templates, only to establish a possible baseline of syntax.

-An indication that this ARC is in use is defined by an ASA URL's "scheme" having the prefix "template-".
+An indication that this ARC is in use is defined by an ASA URL's "scheme" having the prefix "**template-**".

 An Asset conforming this specification **MUST** have: